errsole/errsole-sequelize/README.md

 First, ensure your relational database is running and accessible from your application.
 Then, follow these steps to integrate errsole-sequelize into your Node.js application

 # initialization
-In your main application file, initialize the errsole-sequelize module with the database connection details:
+In your main application file, initialize the errsole-sequelize module by providing the Sequelize database connection details.
+This module supports various databases, including MySQL, PostgreSQL, SQLite, MSSQL, etc.
 ```javascript
 const errsoleSequelize = require('errsole-sequelize');
 const storage = new errsoleSequelize({